 Extended Term is a type of life insurance rider, which allows your insurer to take the cash value remaining on your policy and use that cash to buy Term insurance.
 You will then have life insurance coverage for a particular period of time, and you get to preserve the entire death benefit of the policy.
 This option is very helpful when you can no longer afford to pay your premiums, or when you do not want to make further payments on the policy but you want to maintain the coverage.

-What Happens If You Stop Paying Your Premiums?
+What Happens If You Miss a Payment on Your Premiums?

 That outcome depends on whether you have Level-fixed or Flexible premiums.
 Most life insurance companies will give you a 30-day grace period in which you can reinstate your policy.
 It is crucial that you check the rules of your individual life insurance policy.